 If you’re a brick and mortar business owner, there are a couple of things you’ll want to ensure that you do:

-designed to be mobile responsive (meaning it can be easily read on a mobile
+mobile responsive (meaning it can be easily read on a mobile device).

 - You'll need to complete your Google My Business profile to ensure that when a search does happen, you are correctly geolocated.